More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Predicting the number of new variants

-Following \citet{ionita2010optimal}, we focus on simple threshold variant calling rules.
-That is, a variant is called whenever a sufficient number of reads disagree with the reference genome.
-Given the threshold value $\threshold>0$, variation is declared if the count $C_{n,j}$ exceeds $\threshold$, i.e.\ $\acount_{n,j} = \bm{1}(C_{n,j} \geq \threshold)$.
-Furthermore, we make the following assumptions: (i) the sequencing depth $\depth_{n,j}$ is a Poisson random variable with parameter $\lambda > 0$, which we refer to as the sequencing quality; (ii) the reads are independently and identically distributed across individuals and positions; (iii) the number of successful reads $\depth_{n,j,\text{noerr}}$ is a Binomial random variable with parameter $(\depth_{n,j},1-p_{\text{err}})$.
-The parameter $p_{\text{err}}$ is a fixed probability of reading error that depends on the sequencing technology.
-Under these modeling assumptions, we can write the probability, $\probcall(\lambda,\threshold,p_{\text{err}})$, that at least $\threshold$ successful reads are obtained at any position $j$ for any individual $n$:
+In setting up our model to account for sequencing error, we make the following additional assumptions. (i) Following standard practice in the genetics literature \citep[e.g.,][]{lander1988genomic, ionita2010optimal,sampson2011efficient}, we assume that the sequencing depth $\depth_{n,j}$ is a Poisson random variable with parameter $\lambda$, which we refer to as the sequencing quality. (ii) The reads are independent and identically distributed across individuals and positions. (iii) $p_{\text{err}}$ is a fixed probability of reading error that depends on the sequencing technology. (iv) Conditionally on $\depth_{n,j}$ total reads, the number of error-free reads $\depth_{n,j,\text{noerr}}$ is a binomial random variable, with $\depth_{n,j}$ as the number of trials and $1-p_{\text{err}}$ as the probability of success in a trial.
+Under these assumptions (i) -- (iv), as showed in \Cref{proof:poisson_thinning} in \Cref{sec:poisson_thinning}, the probability of obtaining at least $\threshold$ successful reads at any position $j$ for any individual $n$ is

-See \Cref{proof:poisson_thinning} for a proof of this fact.
-Note that $\probcall$ is modulated by $\lambda$, which controls the sequencing depth and can be set by the practitioner.